Suktamas007/AoC_2021/README.md

 # AoC_2021
-ZTM 25 days challenge. /n
+ZTM 25 days challenge.
-This is a pepository of participating an Advent of Code challenge by ZTM
+This is a pepository of participating an Advent of Code challenge by ZTM.